 Only courses 400-level and above may count toward a graduate degree.
 Many graduate courses have rules governing how many hours can be counted toward a degree.
-Students should always carefully review these rules, which are included in the class description in the Class Schedule and Academic Catalog (https://courses.illinois.edu/) and/or this handbook.
+Students should always carefully review these rules, which are included in the class description in the Class Schedule and Academic Catalog and/or this handbook.
 NRES has the following limits:

-- No more than 2 hours of NRES 500 can count toward a degree, though students are required to enroll in NRES 500 each semester. - No more than 4 hours of HDES 595 may count toward an NRES graduate degree. - No more than 8 hours of NRES 501 may be counted toward an M.S. degree. - No more than 8 hours of NRES 503, 505, or, 507 may be counted toward a degree. - No more than 4 hours of NRES 512 may be counted toward a degree. - No more than 12 hours of NRES 598 may be counted toward a degree. - No more than 12 hours of NRES 599 may be counted toward an NRES M.S. degree.
+- No more than 8 hours of NRES 501, 503, 505, or, 507 may be counted toward an M.S. degree. - No more than 4 hours of NRES 512 may be counted toward a degree. - No more than 12 hours of NRES 598 may be counted toward a degree. - No more than 12 hours of NRES 599 may be counted toward an NRES M.S. degree. - No more than 4 hours of HDES 595 may count toward an NRES graduate degree.